PeterPan0829/Bootstrap_Exercise/README.md

-#This is my learn Bootstrap process
+#This is my first learn Bootstrap and record the process.